benmvp/slides/2019/cssconfeu/webdev.md

 - For this, we could use a whole bunch of `&nbsp;` entities
 - But the spacing is dependent on the font
   * Wouldn't be exact if needed to line things up
+- So the spacer gif was the solution

 =====
 <!-- .slide: data-background="url(../../img/webdev/greg-rakozy-129733-unsplash.jpg) no-repeat center" data-background-size="cover" -->